-Hands-on learning has long been touted by parents and educators as a key factor in raising children who go on to have a lifelong love of learning and who perform better academically.
+Hands-on learning has long been touted by parents and educators as a key factor in raising children who develop a lifelong love of learning and who perform better academically.
 But what exactly do we mean when we say “hands-on learning,” and why is it so beneficial to students?
 Here, we explore both the concept and the benefits.

 What is hands-on learning?

 Hands-on learning is a form of education in which children learn by doing.
-Instead of simply listening to a teacher or instructor lecture about a given subject, the student engages with the subject matter to solve a problem or create something.
+Instead of listening to a teacher or instructor lecture about a given subject, the student engages with the subject matter to create something or solve a problem.

 Free Downloadable Guide: Take a Closer Look at Friends' Central School

 Though certain subjects come to mind more readily than others when talking about hands-on learning (for example, shop class), the truth is, a hands-on educational philosophy can be incorporated into nearly any subject matter.
+This philosophy provides students with engaging hands-on experiences that will further develop the learning process.
 A few examples might include:

 - Solving problems as a part of math class

 - Completing a lab experiment as a part of a science class

 - Building circuits or working machines as a part of a tech class

 - Recreating a historical document or artifact as a part of history class